lpierrot/test-repo/README.md

 Learning Git and Github is really fun!
-I enjoy it.
+I enjoy it very much!